Craig Carton: Arrest and conviction

 On September 6, 2017, Carton was arrested by federal agents at his home in New York City on criminal charges of securities fraud, wire fraud and conspiracy to commit those offenses.
 Carton, Michael Wright, Dean Heiser and Joseph Meli were alleged to have defrauded $4.8 million from investors by falsely claiming that the group had access to millions of dollars of face-value concert tickets through nonexistent agreements with concert promoters.
 Although Carton proved in court via witness testimony and the Government also confirmed that he had bought the tickets in question, a parallel civil complaint filed by the U.S. Securities and Exchange Commission alleged that Carton used some of the funds from a ticket investor for gambling and only purchased the tickets at a later date.
 Trial testimony further proved that Carton had no existing gambling debt at the time when the alleged fraud was perpetrated.
 The question became whether his credit-card purchase of the tickets five weeks after he had allegedly misappropriated the funds that he had received for ticket purchases constituted fraud.
 Carton's lawyers argued that money is fungible and, as such, the manner in which Carton had purchased the tickets was not significant as long as he actually purchased them as he claimed.
 The jury accepted the government's version of events, and based on the evidence found Carton guilty.

 After receiving an indefinite suspension from WFAN, Carton resigned from the station on September 13, 2017, ending his ten-year stint as co-host of Boomer and Carton and leaving Esiason as the sole host.
 Carton made the decision to give his former show "the best opportunity to succeed without further disruption."
 On March 29, 2018, Carton returned to radio as host of Carton & Friends on FNTSY Sports Network.
 In May 2018, Sports Byline USA acquired rights to syndicate the program on terrestrial radio.

 Carton was convicted of fraud on November 7, 2018, in Manhattan federal court after a week-long trial.
 Sentencing was scheduled for February 27, 2019, before being delayed until March 15.
 Carton was sentenced on April 5 to three and a half years in prison and ordered to make restitution of $4.8 million.
 He reported to the United States Penitentiary, Lewisburg minimum-security satellite camp on June 17, 2019, to begin serving a minimum of 36 months of a maximum 42-month sentence.

 Carton was released from prison to a halfway house on June 23, 2020, and ultimately to home confinement.
 While in federal prison, he completed a 500-hour cognitive behavioral therapy course that made him eligible for release.
-Carton served his entire sentence and was released from federal custody on June 8, 2021.